opentensor/bittensor-subnet-template/README.md

 ---

-# Running the template
-Before running the template you will need to attain a subnetwork on either Bittensor's main network, test network, or your own staging network.
-To create subnetworks on each of these subnets follow the instructions in files below:
-- `docs/running_on_staging.md`
-- `docs/running_on_testnet.md`
-- `docs/running_on_mainnet.md`

-Once you have done this, you can run the miner and validator with the following commands.
+Once you have installed this repo and attained your subnet, you can run the miner and validator with the following commands.
 ```bash
 python -m template.miner # To run the miner
 python -m template.validator # To run the validator